Yonex Comfort Z3 Review: not what I had expected

 Conclusion

-I was expecting a lot more in terms of cushioning and had high hopes that this model would be the ultimate shoe for players who aren’t hardcore tournament players.
+I was expecting a lot more in terms of comfort and had high hopes that this model would be the ultimate shoe for players who aren’t hardcore tournament players.

 It has since grown on me a little, but I’m still left hoping for more.
 I’ve played with loads of different players since the release of this shoe, yet I’ve only seen one player wearing them.